 The Best Way to Treat Every Type of Bug Bite

 Bug bites seem to pack a whole lot of pain and itchiness for such a tiny little injury.
-Prep for prime bug season by stocking up on just the right products to soothe every welt that comes your way.
+Prep for bug season by stocking up on just the right products to soothe every welt that comes your way.

 Bee or wasp stings